BostonTechie/Flashcards/README.md

 ## MVP

-* Have flashcards avaialble to use
+* Have flashcards available to use
 * As a player, I want to be on a website that has a series of questions about a subject.
 * As a player, I would like to see the question and be able to control when I see the answer
 * As a player, I would like to click a button that logs when I know an answer, and have that card get removed from the deck